pingan8787/awesome-ai-tools/README.md

 12. [CodeSnippets.ai](https://codesnippets.ai/) 👉 Turn your questions into code!

-Easily store and fetch your snippets.

-Collaborate with your team.

-AI Powered WebIDE & VSCode extension

-Create documentation, Refactor, Debug and Generate code with the click of a button.

-We use a fine-tuned AI model trained on GPT3, which provide faster and more accurate responses to your questions, compared to Codex apps.

-Save your code snippets into your library for your whole team to use.

-Search snippets by language, name or folder & create your own folder structure to suit your needs.

 13. [Cody](https://meetcody.ai/) 👉 The magic of ChatGPT meets the expertise of a custom-made AI assistant trained on your specific business

 14. [Cody](https://meedcody.ai/) 👉 The magic of ChatGPT but trained on your business.